JFer11/DjangoPlayground/README.md

 ---

-In terms of technical aspects, the functionalities described above were developed with the following Django features:
+In terms of **technical aspects**, the functionalities described above were developed with the following Django features:

 1. Full use of different class-based views.
 2. Complete customization of CRUD CBV.